STEM curriculum at KIPP charter schools brings real world into classrooms

 Topics

-STEM Kipp Memphis Collegiate High School Lischa Brooks Subscriber OnlyThank you for being a subscriber to The Daily Memphian.
+STEM Kipp Memphis Collegiate High School Lischa Brooks Subscriber OnlyThank you for reading The Daily Memphian.
 Your support is critical.

 Please consider making a fully tax-deductible donation or other contribution to The Daily Memphian today.